MDU-PHL/bohra/README.md

 * Pipeline written in [Nextflow](https://www.nextflow.io)
 * Default mode
-    * Can be run on a single isolate (phylogenetic tree will not be generated if fewer than three sequences)
+    * Can be run on a single isolate (phylogenetic tree will not be generated if fewer than three sequences included in dataset)
     * MobSuite integration.
-    * Updated [abriTAMR] with support for point mutations and virulence factors.
+    * Updated [abriTAMR] with support for point mutations and virulence factors (beta).
 * Roary with visualisation of pan-genome.
 * Improved support for different computing environments.